 - Pretax employee retirement contributions.
 This trips many families up in estimating EFC: the FAFSA4caster doesn’t instruct you to add those amounts back.
 For families maxing out retirement, this could increase your EFC by over $23,000.

 - Child support received.
 In some cases, this combined with alimony, will minimize the financial gap between ex-spouses, so it can be something for divorcing couples to plan for.

 What doesn’t count?

 - 529 plan distributions.
 Even though a portion of most 529 plan distributions is untaxed income, it does not need to be reported for FAFSA purposes.

 - Employer contributions to retirement accounts.
-Business owners do not need to include the employer portion of 401k contributions, including to individual 401ks.
+Business owners do not need to include the employer portion of 401k contributions if they are not reported on Schedule 1.

 “Additional financial information” is subtracted from other income.
 This includes parent earnings from federal work study, combat pay, child support paid, and education tax credits.

 Once total income is calculated, adjustments are applied.

 Most of the adjustments are tax-related: actual federal taxes paid, including payroll taxes; and a state/other tax allowance.
 These reduce income dollar-for-dollar.
 Why does this matter, since taxes are taxes?
 Think of retirement plan contributions.
 A family in the 22% tax bracket who contributes $19,000 pre-tax to a 401k would reduce their federal tax bill by $4,180, increasing their EFC by $1,965.
 If that family instead put $12,000 of their retirement contribution into Roth IRAs, their tax bill would increase by $2,640 but their EFC would decrease by $1,241.